 I do hope I can keep this up for a damn long time because I’m enjoying (read loving) being able to write every morning as the first thing I do.

 I’m yet to determine how much my business is loving this new process/routine that I’ve added to my day – so that made me realise it’s perhaps worth sharing with you my what is actually going on inside my business and why I’m doing what I’m doing.

 So ultimately at a bird’s eye level – I conducted a business process analysis to try and determine where there are holes in my business.

 The ultimate endgame of going through everything that pertains to Pearl Lemon initially is to try and understand what is stopping the business from running itself.

 Pearl Lemon running itself is quite an ambitious goal, but through this process, we’ll go through together right now – I’m hopeful it’ll make the beginnings of a template/model you can follow as you look at your own business.

 At the moment Pearl Lemon is reliant upon Upwork and Inbound SEO to generate leads.

 Upwork, however, is based around me – which is a big weakness of the business.

-So already we know when looking at this part of the business that we need a consistently converting sales channel that will drive results that isn’t dependent upon the fluctuating traffic of SEO.
+So already we know when looking at this part of the business analysis process that we need a consistently converting sales channel that will drive results that isn’t dependent upon the fluctuating traffic of SEO.

 Better yet, when considering this as a process – how about this –